 Forums are online communities where internet users get to interact over various topics.
 Usually, users get to forums, share knowledge, and post questions searching for answers to various questions.

-If used well, forums such as Quora, and Reddit are a great mine for demanding topics.
+If used well, forums such as Quora, and Reddit are a great source of traffic to your website.

-Bonus Tip: As you make your keyword research, if you ever come across a forum ranking on the first page for your keyword it is a good indicator that the keyword has less competition and you can easily outrank the forums at any time with good content.
+Bonus Tip: As you make your keyword research, if you ever come across a forum ranking on the first page for your keyword it is a good indicator that the keyword has less competition.
+You can easily outrank the forums at any time with good content.

 9. Keyword Chef